RonanMarrinan/latin101portfolio/translation3.md

 At that time, Eumolpus, son of Neptūnī, came to attack Athēns, but he was defeated.

 Neptūnus, angry because his son was killed by Erechtheus, said "a daughter of Erechtheus must be sacrificed."

+So Chthonia, one of the daughters, was sacrificed.